ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 ownerToNFTokenCount: HashMap[address, uint256]
 ```

 This variable holds the count of tokens for each owner.
+There is no mapping from owners to tokens, so
+the only way to identify the tokens that a specific owner owns (not on the blockchain, but in a user
+interface or server) is to look back in the blockchain's event history and see the appropriate `Transfer`
+events.
+We can use this variable to know when we have all the NFTs and don't need to look even further in time.

 ```python
 # @dev Mapping from owner address to mapping of operator addresses.